Omar-Alme/habit-tracker-ritual/README.md

 ### Visior goals:

-- As a first time visitor,
+- As a visitor,
-- As a first time visitor,
+- As a visitor,
-- As a first time visitor,
+- As a visitor,
-- As a first time visiot,
+- As a visitor,

-- As a returning Visitor,
+- As a visitor,
-- As a returning visitor,
+- As a visitor,

 ## Features